How To Support Men For National Men's Health Week

 Checking in regularly might show someone you care about their feelings and overall health.
 Additionally, if they are struggling with something and haven't opened up about it yet, it could allow them to admit to their struggle, which could be the first step in receiving support.

-Get a checkup for preventable health problems
+Get a checkup or screening for preventable health problems

 Consider getting a physical wellness checkup every six months or yearly to ensure you are healthy and can tackle preventable health problems through early detection.
 A doctor can provide quick physical and mental health screenings and ask about your history.
 Be honest about your responses.
 Doctors are not there to judge you and can offer you resources to check out on your own time.